 Set aside some recurring times when you, your team, and anybody else interested can get together and brainstorm on how your product could be better.
-There shouldn’t be any limitations from the current way you do things, the state of technology, cost, etc. All ideas count.
+There shouldn’t be any limitations on the current way you do things, the state of technology, cost, etc. All ideas count.
 These ideas might become small projects to produce a proof of concept, and they might become your next product.

 Give your employees time to innovate:

 Companies like 3M or Google do this very well.
 Engineers get 20% of their time to work on anything they want.
-Granted, it takes support all the way up to approve budget for these initiatives, but doing them shows a forward-thinking approach of not spending all employee time solving only today’s problems.
+Granted, it takes support all the way up to approve the budget for these initiatives, but doing them shows a forward-thinking approach of not spending all employee time solving only today’s problems.

 Innovate in non-product areas, too:

-Most business people and technologists think of innovation in terms of only the product – new features and benefits, new visual design, new technology platform, etc. But don’t forget that there’s a wider world of innovation opportunities that can earn new sources of revenue or cost reduction for your product or company as a whole.
+Most business people and technologists think of innovation in terms of only the product – new features and benefits, new visual design, new technology platforms, etc. But don’t forget that there’s a wider world of innovation opportunities that can earn new sources of revenue or cost reduction for your product or company as a whole.

 This could mean an innovative pricing model, a new strategic partnership, a new sales channel, a unique approach to customer engagement, etc. In fact, innovation consultancy Doblin has identified ten different types of innovation, only two of which deal directly with the product.

 According to Doblin’s research, product-only innovations are the least profitable and easiest for competitors to copy, while new offerings that integrate multiple kinds of innovation are the most successful and the hardest to copy.